By Patty Laushman

 If you end up with a formal diagnosis, rather than be curious about autism, some of the people in your life may not believe you are autistic.
 This can be painful when that person is a family member or close friend.

 Also, despite years of autism awareness campaigns, only a small percentage of people actually understand autism.
-If you tell someone you are autistic, they may say that you can’t be autistic because you can talk or some other piece of evidence based on their lack of understanding.
+If you tell someone you are autistic, they may say that you can’t be autistic because you can talk or make eye contact based on their lack of understanding.
 This can be very frustrating to have to educate the people around you about what autism actually is.

 In addition, labels can also create erroneous expectations and even lead to discrimination.
 People who expect someone with autism to behave in a certain way may inadvertently reinforce negative behaviors.
 They may also withhold opportunities, such as relationships, job offers, or career promotions, even where this type of discrimination is against the law.